Sambruk/EgilSCIM/README.md

 * `uthash` (included in repo for now) for hash tables.
 * `libldap` from OpenLDAP for fetching identity information using LDAP.
 * `json-c` to parse the JSON objects from the configuration file.

-SimpleSCIM plans to use the following libraries in the future:

 * `libcurl` to send the SCIM request.

 Compile the program by executing: